 Federal Shutdown Concerns Aviation Safety SpecialistsAviation safety specialists are voicing their concerns about the impact of the partial federal government shutdown, despite a decision by the Federal Aviation Administration to recall some furloughed engineers, inspectors and safety staff.

-Confirmation That Airport Towers Will Remain OpenOfficial word comes from the Federal Department of Transportation this afternoon that six regional airport towers in Connecticut — along with 143 others around the country — will remain open, despite federal funds sequestration.
+Confirmation That Airport Towers Will Remain OpenOfficial word comes from the Federal Department of Transportation this afternoon that six regional airport towers in Connecticut -- along with 143 others around the country -- will remain open, despite federal funds sequestration.

-Report: Smaller Airport Towers Will Remain OpenTransportation Secretary Ray LaHood has assured lawmakers the Obama administration will prevent the closure of 149 small airport towers — sox of them in Connecticut — as a result of legislation passed by Congress, according to officials involved in negotiations on the bill.
+Report: Smaller Airport Towers Will Remain OpenTransportation Secretary Ray LaHood has assured lawmakers the Obama administration will prevent the closure of 149 small airport towers -- sox of them in Connecticut -- as a result of legislation passed by Congress, according to officials involved in negotiations on the bill.

 Blumenthal Joins With Kansas Senator In Call To Halt FAA FurloughsTwo senators are urging the Obama administration to postpone the furloughing of air traffic controllers, saying the turmoil caused by reduced staffing raises economic and security concerns as well as inconveniencing thousands of travelers.